 - grant funding for projects between £30,000 and £100,000

 - funding for not-for-profit organisations (statutory and third sector) with a bank account and a constitution

 What we are looking for

-- Black and minority ethnic, refugee, Gypsy, Roma and Traveller community group
+- diverse ethnic communities, refugee, Gypsy, Roma and Traveller community groups

 - a marginalised group (community of interest)